-French property law recognizes ownership according to the named person on the title deeds; this means you need to register your property after buying a house in France to have it included as part of your estate.
-With property jointly owned by a married couple, they must decide whether they co-own the property (50% share each) or if it’s under community property (where the surviving spouse maintains ownership of the entire property).
+French property law recognizes ownership according to the named person on the title deeds.
+This means you need to register your property after buying a house in France to have it included as part of your estate.

 Inheritance tax on real estate in France generally falls under the normal tax bands listed above.
-Depending on the value of the property and on the relationship between the recipient and the deceased, the corresponding amount of tax allowance will be provided.
+The tax allowance will depend on the value of the property and the relationship between the recipient and the deceased.

 Paying inheritance tax in France

-If inheritance law in France applies to your estate, then French inheritance tax will be levied on all worldwide assets if you are a French resident, or on assets only located in France if you are a non-resident.
+If inheritance law in France applies to your estate and you are a French resident, then French inheritance tax will be levied on all worldwide assets.
+It will only be levied on assets located in France if you are a non-resident.

-In some cases, this can lead to situations of double taxation (where assets are liable to tax in two different countries).
-Fortunately, France has tax treaties with several countries, including the UK and the US, to avoid double taxation.
-A list of French tax treaties is available here and instructions on applying for an agreement.
-Read more about taxes in France and how to file a French tax return.
+In some cases, this can lead to double taxation (in French), where assets are liable to tax in two different countries.
+Fortunately, France has tax treaties with many countries, including the UK and the US, to avoid double taxation.
+It is also possible to dispute double taxation in France.

 Reducing your inheritance tax in France

-Whether (and how) you can reduce the amount of tax you owe on an inheritance is highly specific to your situation and relationship to the deceased, as well as myriad other factors than cannot be generalized.
+Whether you can reduce the inheritance tax you owe depends on your situation and relationship to the deceased.
 So, do yourself a favor a get a good estate planner to walk you through it all and to minimize the amount you pay in taxes.